 Ukrainian society features several social divisions.
-The rise of the oligarchs, who seized control of many of the newly privatized Ukrainian industries after independence (see History and Myth), led to the development of a new class of ultra-rich Ukrainians in between older and younger Ukrainians.
+The rise of the oligarchs, who seized control of many of the newly privatized Ukrainian industries after independence (see History and Myth), led to the development of a new class of ultra-rich Ukrainians in the 1990s.

+By contrast, educated professionals, notably teachers and scientists, largely lost their financial security and status available under the Soviet system.
+Additionally, a generational divide exists between older and younger Ukrainians.
 The generations tend to exhibit a nostalgia for life as it existed during the Soviet period, while the younger generations welcome the independence and freedom afforded by post-Soviet democracy.